 – Cameron Pulley, Langley High School, McLean, VA

-During a week in the homes of local families (France and Costa Rica), or a week of structured daily pairings with local young people (Spain, Argentina, and China), students become immersed in the local culture and make significant strides toward fluency.
+During a week in the homes of local families (France and Costa Rica), or a week of structured daily pairings with local young people (Spain, Ecuador, and China), students become immersed in the local culture and make significant strides toward fluency.
+In Costa Rica or Ecuador, students hone their language skills while completing meaningful community service projects in rural communities.
+Active participation in real-life situations helps unlock your potential while having fun speaking in the target language.